 Full-length practice tests

-2–3 timed, AP-style exams with rubrics
+Two to three timed, AP-style tests with rubrics

 Visual explanations

-Clear diagrams, graphs, and charts
+Clear charts, graphs, and diagrams

 How to Use Your AP Physics 1 Study Guide Effectively